Arty A7 Reference Manual

 Bitstreams are stored in volatile memory cells within the FPGA.
 This data defines the FPGA’s logic functions and circuit connections, and it remains valid until it is erased by removing board power, by pressing the reset button attached to the PROG input, or by writing a new configuration file using the JTAG port.

 An Artix-7 35T bitstream is typically 17,536,096 bits.
+An A7-100T bitstream is typically 30,606,304 bits.
 The time it takes to program the Arty A7 can be decreased by compressing the bitstream before programming, and then allowing the FPGA to decompress the bitstream itself during configuration.
 Depending on design complexity, compression ratios of 10x can be achieved.
 Bitstream compression can be enabled within the Xilinx tools (ISE or Vivado) to occur during generation.
 For instructions on how to do this, consult the Xilinx documentation for the toolset being used.

 After being successfully programmed, the FPGA will cause the “DONE” LED to illuminate.
 Pressing the “PROG” button at any time will reset the configuration memory in the FPGA.
 After being reset, the FPGA will immediately attempt to reprogram itself from whatever method has been selected by the programming mode jumpers.